BunningsWarehouseOfficial/random-mapillary/README.md

 ```sh
 python pull_images_2.py AUS 0 0 0 0
 ```
 Large set of *global* images from across most of the Earth's surface.
-Due to the random methodology and sparse distribution of images globally this will likely *take several hours to execute*.
+Due to the random methodology and sparse distribution of images globally this will likely *take many hours to execute*.
 ```sh
 python pull_images.py near_global 0 0 0 0 -n 10000 -b 10
 ```